-- Prior to adjusting the dual lift hydraulic slide plate, ensure the channel guide is free of any debris and the machine is safely positioned on a flat surface. - To set the height of the hydraulic slide plate start, adjust the angle of the cutting head holder with the cylinder lift lever.
-Pull back on the cutting head lever and raise the cutting head holder to an angle higher than the bottom of the slide plate. - The lever adjacent to the right hand control lever raises and lowers the hydraulic slide plate.
-To lower the slide plate, push forward on this lever.
-To raise the slide plate, pull back on the lever.
+Prior to adjusting the dual lift hydraulic slide plate, make sure the channel guide is free of any debris and the machine is safely positioned on a flat surface.

+- 1. Be properly seated in the operator's seat. - 2.
+Twist the Red Emergency Stop switch located on the right side of the operator, the spring-loaded switch will pop up when twisted. - 3.
+Push the Green 'ON' button to start the machine. - 4.
+Adjacent to the left hand steering lever is a straight and narrow handle rod, this handle rod raises and lowers the front cylinder and is referred to as the 'cutting head lever'.
+To set the height of the hydraulic slide plate start by first adjusting the angle or pitch of the cutting head holder. - 5.
+Pull back on the cutting head lever and raise the cutting head holder to an angle higher than the bottom of the slide plate. - 6.
+Using the lever adjacent to the right hand steering lever raises and lowers the hydraulic slide plate and is referred to as the 'slide plate lever'.
+To lower the slide plate the operator must push forward on the slide plate lever.
+Reversely, to raise the slide plate the operator must pull back on the slide plate lever.

-Settings
+Slide Plate Settings

-While the hydraulic slide plate can be adjusted to multiple positions there are two basic slide plate settings.
+While the hydraulic slide plate can be adjusted to multiple positions, there are two basic slide plate settings:

-- Low Setting: The hydraulic slide plate is positioned 1" (2.5 cm) off the floor.
+- Low Setting: the hydraulic slide plate is positioned 1" off the floor.
 This setting is most commonly used during initial scraping or removal applications; such as carpet, VCT, ceramic tile and wood flooring.
-(Note: The "low" setting on older model hydraulic slide plates may stop the plate within one to two inches of the floors surface.) - High Setting: The hydraulic slide plate is positioned 6" (15 cm) off the floor or in most cases flush with the bottom of the slide plate channel guide.
+Note: The "low" setting on older model hydraulic slide plates may stop the plate within one to two inches of the floors surface. - High Setting: the hydraulic slide plate is positioned 6" off the floor or in most cases flush with the bottom of the slide plate channel guide.
 This setting is most often used for re-scraping glues, mastics, thin sets and soft coating.